 (G) The commission and administrator of workers' compensation each may, by general rules, provide for the retention and destruction of all other records in their possession or under their control pursuant to section 121.211 and sections 149.34 to 149.36 of the Revised Code.
 The bureau of workers' compensation may purchase or rent required equipment for the document retention media, as determined necessary to preserve the records.
-Photographs, microphotographs, microfilm, films, or other direct document retention media, when properly identified, have the same effect as the original record and may be offered in like manner and may be received as evidence in proceedings before the industrial commission, staff hearing officers, and district hearing officers, and in any court where the original record could have been introduced.
+Photographs, microphotographs, microfilm, films, or other direct or electronic document retention media, when properly identified, have the same effect as the original record and may be offered in like manner and may be received as evidence in proceedings before the industrial commission, staff hearing officers, and district hearing officers, and in any court where the original record could have been introduced.

 The Legislative Service Commission presents the text of this section as a composite of the section as amended by multiple acts of the General Assembly.
 This presentation recognizes the principle stated in R.C.
 1.52(B) that amendments are to be harmonized if reasonably capable of simultaneous operation.